xAndaaz/Telco-Churn-Prediction/activity_log.md

     2.  **Introduce Lightweight Experiment Tracking:** Create a simple `experiments.json` file to log the performance of each model run, providing a clear history of our work.
     3.  **Explore Advanced Modeling:** Depending on the outcome of the first two steps, investigate more advanced CLV or uplift modeling techniques.
 *   **User Decision:** Awaiting user approval on the proposed plan, starting with model benchmarking.

+### Code Refactoring & Quality Improvement

+*   **User Instruction:** User identified that feature engineering logic was duplicated across multiple scripts (`train_model.py`, `data_processing.py`) and suggested refactoring to adhere to the DRY (Don't Repeat Yourself) principle.
+*   **Action:**
+    1. Created a new `feature_engineering.py` module to centralize all feature creation logic.
+    2. Refactored `train_model.py` and `data_processing.py` to import and use the new centralized functions.
+*   **Problem-Solving (Execution Environment):** Encountered and resolved several `run_shell_command` errors on the Windows OS due to spaces in the absolute file path of the project.
+    *   **Initial Attempts:** Tried various quoting and activation methods which failed.
+    *   **Solution:** The most reliable method was to execute the command from the project's root directory and use a relative path to the virtual environment's Python executable (`.\.venv\Scripts\python.exe train_model.py`).
+This avoided path interpretation issues by the shell.
+*   **Verification:** Successfully ran the `train_model.py` script after refactoring to confirm the changes were implemented correctly and the pipeline works as expected.
+*   **Action (Git):** Wrote a detailed commit message to `commit_message.txt` and committed the changes, following the established project workflow.

+### Model Benchmarking & Experiment Tracking

+*   **Decision:** To scientifically justify the choice of XGBoost and to demonstrate professional rigor, we will implement a benchmarking and experiment tracking system.
+*   **Strategy Discussion:** We discussed the best way to compare models.
+We decided on a two-stage approach that is both efficient and robust.
+    1.  **Benchmark Stage:** Compare challenger models (Decision Tree, Random Forest, XGBoost-RF) using their default hyperparameters.
+    2.  **Champion Stage:** Use the pre-existing, highly-tuned hyperparameters for our champion model (XGBoost) that were found previously using Optuna.
+*   **Reasoning:** This strategy realistically simulates a professional workflow.
+It avoids wasting computational resources on tuning models that are unlikely to perform well, while still proving that our chosen model is superior even to untuned challengers.
+It also allows us to explicitly show the value added by hyperparameter tuning on the best model.
+*   **Implementation Plan:**
+    1. Modify `train_model.py` to train and evaluate all four models in sequence.
+    2. Keep the Optuna code block commented out to preserve the history of how the champion model's parameters were found.
+    3. Create a new `experiments.json` file.
+    4. Log the results of each model (name, F1 score, AUC, training time) to `experiments.json` for a clear, auditable record.
+*   **User Decision:** User approved this plan.
+Proceeding with implementation.

+### Model Tuning and Selection

+*   **Bug Identified:** The initial benchmarking logic in `train_model.py` was flawed.
+It compared a tuned `XGBClassifier` with an untuned `XGBRFClassifier`, leading to incorrect conclusions.
+*   **User Analysis:** The user manually compared all models with default parameters and correctly analyzed the `experiments.json` output and identified that the untuned `XGBRFClassifier` actually had superior baseline performance.
+*   **Strategic Pivot:** Based on this data-driven insight, we pivoted our strategy to adopt `XGBRFClassifier` as the new champion model.
+This demonstrates strong analytical and problem-solving skills.
+*   **Bug Identified (Optuna):** The `XGBRFClassifier` does not support `early_stopping_rounds`.
+The training script failed during hyperparameter optimization.
+*   **Action:** Corrected the `objective` function in `train_model.py` by removing the unsupported `fit` parameters.
+*   **Action:** Executed the corrected script, successfully tuning the `XGBRFClassifier` with Optuna and saving the new, improved model.
+This marks a significant improvement in the project's predictive power.